9623Y/9623Y-Spin-Up-Notebook/README.md

 The new base will be a mecanum base that is 12.5' long by 17' wide.
 It will use a 4-motor drivetrain as that is one of the most universal motor set ups and can be easily altered and coded.

+#### **End of Entry Thoughts**

+Today we were able to build the prototyping base and teach members who haven't use Github much, if it all, how to format the notebook.
+We were also able to teach Ari how we plan to do notebook compared to one from one of last season's team.
+While a lot of what we learned notebook-wise is from experience, we can try to help Ari understand how notebook works by showing him mistakes from last season and how we are going to fix it this year.